Arpit-K8/Quiz-Application-Using-Java-master/Quiz-Application-Using-Java-master/README.md

 - Enhanced visual appeal without compromising performance
 - Modern design principles applied throughout
 - Better accessibility with improved contrast and readability
+- Results are displayed directly in the Quiz class after completion
+- The Score class is available as a standalone component but is not used in the main flow
+- Timer provides visual feedback: normal (red), warning (orange at ≤10s), critical (blinking red at ≤5s)
+- All questions are Java programming related
+- Name validation ensures only letters and spaces are accepted

 ---